Locally led action on climate, peace, and stability: experiences from Latin America, the Middle East, Central and South Asia

 Annika Erickson-Pearson

-Lead, Community of Practice on Environment, Climate, Conflict, and Peace (ECCP) @ Independent professional facilitator and community organizer
+Lead, Community of Practice on Environment, Climate, Conflict, and Peace (ECCP) and Independent professional facilitator and community organizer

 Silja Halle

-Programme Manager, EU-UNEP Partnership on Climate, Environment, Peace and Security, UNEP @ UNEP’s environment Programme
+Programme Manager, EU-UNEP Partnership on Climate, Environment, Peace and Security, at UNEP’s environment Programme

-Head of Resilient Economies and Landscapes @ ICIMOD
+Head of Resilient Economies and Landscapes at ICIMOD

 Organisers